AditiJalaj/AditiJalaj/README.md

 Full-stack developer
 --------------------

-I'm currently working as full-stack developer focussed in frontend at a startup.
+I'm currently working as a full-stack developer focussed in frontend at a startup.

 * 🌍  I'm based in India
 * 🧠  I'm learning Nest.js, GraphQL, Next.js